stephenegriffin/outlook-dev-docs/docs/actionable-messages/actionable-email-dev-dashboard.md

 To test and publish actionable messages from your service, you need to provide certain information to Microsoft to enable this functionality for emails from your service.
 The [developer dashboard](https://aka.ms/publishoam) helps you submit and track status of your submission via the web portal.

+Line # 1 added by Soran to test BLMT.

 If you are a developer working with actionable messages via email, you will use the portal for the following cases:

 - To test actionable messages from your service to your own mail box